 As you can see, the process of converting your WP website to HTML is not as fast and simple as you might think.
 It also required at least baseline programming knowledge and expertise.
 Otherwise, you may encounter problems that will be difficult to cope with.

 The Bottom Line

 Converting your WordPress website to a static HTML version might appear to be a good solution to some problems.
 It might be a way out for small and less complex websites requiring faster load speed, improved stability or security.
 On the other hand, the process is very complicated and requires some deep knowledge.

-Moreover, it is not just you pick a tool and convert the site in just a few clicks It is a long-lasting and complicated process that does not always results in what you expect.
+Moreover, it is not just you pick a tool and convert the site in just a few clicks.
+This is a long-lasting and complicated process that does not always result in what you expect.
 You need to consider several options including the building of a new HTML site from scratch.